-Gerard Labinski is a Polish born Brazilian jiu jitsu black belt under Leandro Lo, being a strong representatives of the New School Brotherhood team in this sport/martial art’s international circuit.
-Labinski is also widely regarded one of the top European grapplers of his generation, a reputation conquered through his important wins in he colored belt divisions and further cemented as a black belt.
+Gerard Labinski is a Polish-born Brazilian jiu-jitsu black belt under Leandro Lo, being a strong representative of the New School Brotherhood team in this sport/martial art’s international circuit.
+Labinski is also widely regarded as one of the top European grapplers of his generation, a reputation conquered through his important wins in the colored belt divisions and further cemented as a black belt.

 Full Name: Gerard Piotr Labinski

 Nickname: Gerard is sometimes referenced simply as “G”.